 The secondary mission objectives were related to the provision of data sets for model variation and short-term "windclimatologies" that allowed experts to:

 - Validate climate models through the use of high quality wind profiles from a global measurement system

 - Improve their understanding of atmospheric dynamics and the global atmospheric transport and cycling of energy, water, aerosols, chemicals and other airborne materials.

 - Generate a number of derived products such as cloud top altitudes, aerosol properties and tropospheric height.

-The ADM-Aeolus measurements will be assimilated in numerical forecasting models, in order to enhance the quality of operational short- and medium-range predictions.
-Expected improvements are mainly due to the excellent horizontal and vertical sampling capabilities of the instrument, combined with a continuous availability of its data products within 3 hours after sensing.
+The ADM-Aeolus measurements were assimilated in numerical forecasting models, in order to enhance the quality of operational short- and medium-range predictions.
+Expected improvements were mainly due to the excellent horizontal and vertical sampling capabilities of the instrument, combined with a continuous availability of its data products within 3 hours after sensing.

 Note: In the works of the Greek poet Homer, Aeolus is the controller of the winds and ruler of the floating island of Aeolia.
 In the Odyssey, he gave Odysseus a favorable wind and a bag in which the unfavorable winds were confined.
 Odysseus' companions opened the bag; the winds escaped and drove them back to the island.
 Although he appears as a human in Homer, Aeolus later was described as a minor god.